-Eight new coronavirus cases - NZ now has 20
+Eight new coronavirus cases - New Zealand now has 20 people infected

 Children should continue to attend schools and ECEs, she said.

-However schools and ECEs should continue to prepare for distance learning - not because of closures but because of self-isolations.
+However schools and ECEs should continue to prepare for distance learning - not because of closures but because of self-isolation.

 The MoE is not considering bringing forward the April school holidays, Holsted said.